inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 ]
 ```

 The nodes are stored in [topological order](https://en.wikipedia.org/wiki/Topological_sorting), which means that for each node, all of its child nodes are stored at larger indices.
-To evaluate an `ExprTopo`, we can perform bottom up recursion: fold leaf values into their parents, one `ExprLayer` at a time, until the entire `ExprTopo` structure is folded into a single value.
+To evaluate an `ExprTopo`, we can perform bottom up recursion: collapse leaf values into their parents, one `ExprLayer` at a time, until the entire `ExprTopo` structure has been collpased into a single value.
 Since it's topologically sorted, we can do this by iterating over the element vector in reverse order.

  Let's see what evaluating this structure looks like in practice.
 It's not elegant.
 There's a bunch of `unsafe` code, but it _does_ have better performance in benchmarks.
 Feel free to skim; in the next section we'll introduce an elegant API that removes the need to write `unsafe` code.